andreancardona/job-app/README.md

    ### Accessbility

    Making this project Accessible was extremely important.
 I decide to use a few tools that would help me get there:
    1. [Jest Axe](https://www.npmjs.com/package/jest-axe).
-This is the jest testing package that will run test on your components to check for any acceesesibility violations.
+This is the jest testing package that will run test on your components to check for any accessibility violations.
 As noted on the npm site - it does not mean your app is accessible, it's just a tool to help get you there.

     To see this in action
       - run: `yarn test`